 A drawn clock is also a powerful symbol for friends and loved ones to see.
 That single image can represent a loved one’s mental state, while the numbered score on a Q-and-A test just doesn’t have the impact of a clock with obvious mistakes.

-It is first important to say that while the CDT is useful and widely embraced by the medical community, it is just a small step in evaluating whether someone is developing dementia.
+It is first necessary to say that while the Alzheimer’s Clock-Drawing Test is useful and widely embraced by the medical community, it is just a small step in evaluating whether someone is developing dementia.
 Further testing by a physician is essential before definitively saying that someone has Alzheimer’s disease or another dementia.

 After your loved one draws the clock, you need to evaluate the image.
 You’ll be able to tell if it’s right or not, but because different dementias impact different parts of the brain, several aspects of the drawing are revealing: